Draxeytina/react-portfolio/README.md

 - Get into the directory you want this folder to appear
 - Type 'git clone git@github.com:Draxeytina/Portfolio-trial.git'
 - Open index.html file and open it with live server in your preferred editor

+Optionally you can follow the link under see project above ☝️

 ## Author 🖋️
 👤 Tinashe Timothy Murambinda